hanjes15/BasicWordFinder/README.md

 # PythonCode
-to search for words that may be in a square formed from random letters. console input: input that must be entered. first; an integer which is a measure of the length of the rectangle. second; an integer which is a measure of the width of the rectangle. third; text length to search;
+to search for words that may be in a rectangle formed from random letters. console input: input that must be entered. first; an integer which is a measure of the length of the rectangle. second; an integer which is a measure of the width of the rectangle. third; text length to search;